4 Places You Don’t Need a Timed Entry Permit in Mt Rainier National Park

 You’ll pass through miles of old growth forest and have the opportunity to take side trails to three waterfalls as well as an alpine lake.
 The Carbon River Trail allows bikes, if you’d like to find a way to make the miles pass more quickly.

-There are not views of the mountain here (unless you make the 19 mile round trip trek to Carbon Glacier), but you’ll get to see the other wonders of the park!
+There are not views of the mountain here (unless you make the 19 mile round trip trek to Carbon Glacier), but you’ll get to see the other wonders of the park including huge trees, beautiful forest and waterfalls like Ranger Falls.

-OK, I realize that “evening” is not a location and rather a time!
-But, if you want to visit the most crowded parts of the park with less people, make it an evening visit!
-This is the most effective way to avoid crowds in Mt Rainier.
+This is a very effective way to avoid crowds in Mt Rainier and go at the last minute without a permit.
 Not only will you be able to find parking and enjoy trails with only a small number of people, the lighting is better for photography.
+Our long summer evenings promote lots of fun evening exploring.

 This is a great strategy for visiting Paradise, especially during peak wildflower season.
 Our long summer evenings make it a great time for a hike or even just wandering around the parking lot checking out the view.
 I love the Skyline Loop and if you want something shorter there are lots of shorter trails around Paradise, including the Nisqually Glacier Nature Trail and Myrtle Falls.